Christian-Palmroos/PyOnset/README.rst

 Onset
 =====

 The ``Onset`` class is the main tool of the Pyonset package.
-It inherits all the functionality of the ``Event`` class from the SEPpy module (Palmroos et al., 2022), offering full backwards-compatibility.
+It inherits all the functionality of the ``Event`` class from the SEPpy module, offering full backwards-compatibility.
 Perhaps the most notable feature of ``Onset`` is its ability to automatically download SEP data for all the SEPpy-supported missions (Solar Orbiter, Parker Solar Probe, STEREO-A&B, SOHO and Wind), and accept user-defined data for other missions in the form of Pandas DataFrames.

 Attributes:
 ----------